 This is bad in the short term as you may lose out on trade, but since high bounce rates and downtime can impact your SEO ranking, you may lose out on even more traffic in the future.

-You can protect yourself against this eventuality by choosing Zyro as your hosting provider and switching to our Unleashed plan.
+You can protect yourself against this eventuality by choosing Zyro as your hosting provider and switching to a Zyro website plan.
 We’ll always scale to meet your bandwidth needs, no matter how many pages or visitors you have.

 What if my bandwidth usage exceeds its limit?